mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/end-stream-mode-exception.md

 ### EndStreamModeException([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception))

-Initializes a new instance of the EndStreamModeException class with a specified error message and a reference to the inner exception that is the cause of this exception.
+Initializes a new instance of the  class with a specified error message and a reference to the inner exception that is the cause of this exception.

 ```cs
 EndStreamModeException(String, Exception)